dcangulo/davidangulo.xyz/_posts/2019-05-11-remove-an-element-from-array-in-javascript.md

 tags: ['JavaScript']
 title: 'Remove an element from array in JavaScript'
 ---
-The following snippets allows you to remove an element from array in JavaScript.
+The following snippets allow you to remove an element from array in JavaScript.

 ## Mutating